WASHINGTON, DC 2005-

 Mission in Western Pennsylvania, the Pittsburgh Lutheran Center for the Blind,

-LCMS Campus Ministry in Pittsburgh, Lutheran World Relief, and others.
+LCMS Campus Ministry in Pittsburgh, Lutheran Disaster Response, and others.
 The group leader

-has trained nineteen tandem captains; two of those have also qualified on a triplet.
+has trained twenty tandem captains; two of those have also qualified on a triplet.

-The group leader made his first solo ride from Pittsburgh to Washington, DC in 1997, and again in 2002.
+The group leader, Mark Shields, a teacher at St. Matthew Lutheran School 1986-2007 and homeschool tutor 2007-2017 (until both students graduated from high school), made his first solo ride from Pittsburgh to Washington, DC in 1997, and again in 2002.
 From

 the beginning, the Youghiogheny River Trail (now a part of the Great Allegheny Passage, along